Venus Fashion: In the media

 In February 2012, Kate Upton and Julie Henderson wore bikinis by Venus in the annual Sports Illustrated Swimsuit Issue.
 Venus' swimwear has also been featured in the CBS talk show The Wendy Williams Show.

 Venus has held an annual Venus Model Search since 1989.
 Venus Swimwear Model Search was documented in the fifth episode of the first season of HDNet's reality series Bikini Destinations in 2003.

 Collaborations

 In 2002, actress and model Brooke Burke created a swimwear line called Barely Brooke with Venus.
 In June 2020, Venus Fashion launched a swimwear line with Sports Illustrated Swimsuit.
 The collaboration featured nearly 40 items, including long-sleeved one-pieces, tie-dye, neon, color-block and animal print swimwear and cover-ups.
-The pieces were priced between $85 to $140, and sold online.
+The pieces were priced between $85 and $140, and sold online.
 Select pieces from the collection were featured in the 2020 Sports Illustrated Swimsuit issue.